oomlout/oomlout_oomp_builder/parts/hardware_bearing_6200_series_6215_size_75_mm_id_130_mm_od_25_mm_depth/readme.md

-# Hardware Bearing 6200 Series 6215 Size 75 mm Id 130 mm Od 25 mm Depth
+# Hardware Bearing 6200 Series 6215 Size 75 mm ID 130 mm OD 25 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base